Kenney-G/commonground/README.md

     > • Logic present in your controllers should be encapsulated as methods in your models.• Your views should use helper methods and partials when appropriate.• Follow patterns in the Rails Style Guide and the Ruby Style Guide.

 18. **Do not** use scaffolding to build your project.
 Your goal here is to learn.
-Scaffold is a way to get up and running quickly, but learning a lot is not one of the benefits of scaffolding.
+Scaffold is a way to get up and running quickly, but learning a lot is not one of the benefits of scaffolding. =end